 in the early 1960s with the Louisville & Nashville also acquiring

 ownership of its Evansville route.
-Today, virtually all of the

 Chicago & Eastern Illinois F3A #1203 works with a GP9 and another F3A to pull a string of boxcars through Chicago Heights, Illinois on March 31, 1964.

+Today, virtually all of the C&EI’s former routes are still intact, most of which are operated by MoPac successor Union Pacific and L&N successor CSX Transportation.
 The C&EI dates back to 1877 when it was created through the merger of three smaller systems the Chicago, Danville & Vincennes Railroad (created in 1871 it connected Chicago with Danville, Illinois); Evansville, Terre Haute & Chicago Railroad (created in 1871 it connected Danville, Illinois with Terre Haute, Indiana); and the

 Evansville & Terre Haute (created in 1854 it connected Terre Haute